SkroxiousDM/SkroxiousDM/docs/7.House_rules/Fate_Points.md

  Left for Dead cannot be used against effects that leave no possibility whatsoever of the character surviving, such as draw forth the heart.

-Mighty Blow: Rather than rolling the damage dice on any successful hit or damaging magical attack, a player can elect to declare a Mighty Blow at the cost of one Fate Point.
+**Mighty Blow**: Rather than rolling the damage dice on any successful hit or damaging magical attack, a player can elect to declare a Mighty Blow at the cost of one Fate Point.
 A Mighty Blow always deals the maximum possible damage.
 This includes any bonus damage, such as that rolled for sneak attacks.
 A primitive or standard quality melee weapon always shatters irreparably when used to deliver a Mighty Blow.
 Even a masterwork weapon used to deliver a Mighty Blow has a 50% chance of snapping in two, though if it does, it is usually be possible to use the broken blade as an improvised weapon.
 It will not be completely destroyed.

-Parry or Dodge: A player may spend a Fate Point to parry or dodge normally for one round, even in circumstances where he would normally be unable to dodge or parry (such as when blinded or taken by surprise).
+**Parry or Dodge:** A player may spend a Fate Point to parry or dodge normally for one round, even in circumstances where he would normally be unable to dodge or parry (such as when blinded or taken by surprise).
 The player gets a +5 luck bonus to his AC score for the round in question.

-Reroll: A player can reroll one failed attack roll, skill check or saving throw that he just made.
+**Reroll:** A player can reroll one failed attack roll, skill check or saving throw that he just made.
 The Fate Point must be spent immediately after rolling the dice, and the player is bound by the result of the second roll – he cannot reroll again by any means.

-Resist Terror: A player can spend a Fate Point to ignore the Terror of the Unknown.
+**Resist Terror:** A player can spend a Fate Point to ignore the Terror of the Unknown.

-Destiny: A player can at any time spend one or more Fate Points, with the agreement of the Games Master, to alter the world in some minor way.
+**Destiny:** A player can at any time spend one or more Fate Points, with the agreement of the Games Master, to alter the world in some minor way.
 Essentially, this allows the player to have some input into the story, over and above the actions of his character.
 This change must be one that is plausible, minor and not overwhelmingly beneficial to the Player Characters.
 It may well assist them to accomplish their goals but they must still accomplish those goals by their own strength and wits, not simply by spending Fate Points!

 For example, a character captured by the law and imprisoned might spend a Fate Point to have a chance at escape, such as a comrade or slave-girl smuggling him a dagger or a guard becoming drunk on duty, or the discovery of a loose chunk of granite with which to smash open his ankle-chain.
 He may not, however, have his escape handed to him on a plate, such as by a sorcerer magically putting all the guards to sleep and bursting his door open.